ayoheswaran/wordclouds-project/README.md

 - **Gift books** (`golden-sunset`, `tiny-cockroach`) and **Shared favorite books and text** (`little-prince`, `peacock-blue`, `the-lullaby`): HTML only, **no original text uploaded**.
 Intended for personal viewing by the recipient.
 - **Public domain book** (`happy-prince`): © Oscar Wilde, 1888, Public Domain, from
 <a href="https://www.gutenberg.org/files/902/902-0.txt" target="_blank">Project Gutenberg</a>,
 R Code, HTML, and sample images included.
 You are free to use/adapt for educational purposes.
-[Happy Prince Wordclouds](happy-prince/)
+[See: Happy Prince ](happy-prince/)
 - Original authors are acknowledged.

 ---